N-Storm/autolight/README.md

 PB3 are the module digital output, with logic LOW when light should be turned off and HIGH when it should be on.
 Suited for connecting to an N-channel FET driving the LED light.

 Please be aware that the APDS-9930 module requires 2.5 – 3.6 V for it’s operation on Vdd+Vbatt (IR LED power).
 I recommend to use a 3.3V LDO for powering both MCU & APDS-9930.

+Schematics & board are available on EasyEDA: https://easyeda.com/NStorm/autolight-board

+### :warning: This board has two places for LDOs - U3 & U4.
+Solder only one of them!
+They replace each other.
+The board are made so they could replace each other.
+Alternatively edit board/schematics to replace them with your favorite LDO. :warning:

 This project utilizes software I2C library by eXtreme Electronics, India. www.eXtremeElectronics.co.in